This is my favourite pose.

 I have no place left in that area that hasn’t been haunted and taunted by needles.

 But, let’s travel back to last week.

-By the time I entered the hospital, the intentional stride and imagined victory looked like a drawn-out, wilted dance in slow motion.
+By the time I entered the hospital, all my energy already left the building and the intentional stride and imagined victory looked like a drawn-out, wilted dance in slow motion.
 Nevertheless, I would try and win my battle of Waterloo, even if it would be somewhat more diluted than first imaged.

 After an hour and a chat with the counsellor, the MS nurse, the blood clinic and MS nurse again, there he was.
-My saviour. the one who would rule them all.
+My saviour. the one who would rule over thousands of future pinholes.

 He was no Napoleon, but I was fine with that.

 Forty minutes later, the verdict was in.
 Going from a daily injection schedule to a weekly one.

 Finally a change in Disease Modifying Treatment.

 Sure, I would’ve preferred other means of knocking MS out by a new DMT, but I am not a neurologist.
 I am just the carrier of a) an illness that can’t be cured; b) one that will leave marks of degeneration as I get older and c) one that only managed to destroy dreams and create new realities.